Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rise of Generative AI (GenAI), particularly its most prominent incarnation—Large Language Models (LLMs)—has profoundly transformed various domains, earning them the label of disruptive technologies.
+The rise of Generative AI (GenAI), particularly its most prominent incarnation—Large Language Models (LLMs)—has profoundly transformed various domains, earning them the label of disruptive technologies.
 Among these, software development has been significantly impacted, as LLMs continue to reshape how stakeholders engage with this activity.
-Several studies already highlight how LLMs have enhanced developers' workflows, with many reporting a perceived increase in productivity.
-Indeed, LLMs can support developers in various ways, for example, by automating code generation~\cite{liu2024empirical, Bhattacharya2023Exploring, Jiang2023Self_planning} and—more in general—assisting in everyday activities~\cite{Dong2023Self_collaboration, yao2024survey, ross2023programmer}.
+Several studies already highlight how LLMs have enhanced developers' workflows, with many reporting a perceived increase in productivity~\citep{liang2024large}.
+Indeed, LLMs can support developers in various ways, for example, by automating code generation~\citep{liu2024empirical, Bhattacharya2023Exploring, Jiang2023Self_planning} and—more in general—assisting in everyday activities~\citep{Dong2023Self_collaboration, yao2024survey, ross2023programmer}.

-Given its potential, research in software engineering (SE) has sought to characterize how professionals utilize these tools for various development tasks.
-Indeed, controlling what cannot be measured is impossible, and measurement first requires identifying the specific tasks for which these tools are adopted.
-As expected, these tasks range from relatively simple to highly diverse.
-LLMs are widely reported to be used for source code generation~\cite{liu2024empirical, Bhattacharya2023Exploring, Jiang2023Self_planning} and comprehension support~\cite{Bhattacharya2023Exploring,kumar2024code}, as well as for assisting in software testing through the generation of test cases and test suites~\cite{Schäfer2023An, Tang2023ChatGPT, Wang2023Software}.
-Additionally, they are employed, more generally, as decision-support assistants for developers~\cite{Dong2023Self_collaboration, yao2024survey, ross2023programmer}.
-Moreover, a more recent study by Khojah et al.~\cite{khojah2024beyond} proposed a higher-level theoretical framework regarding how software engineers utilize LLMs, specifically ChatGPT.
+Given its potential, research in software engineering (SE) has sought to characterize how professionals utilize these tools for various development purposes.
+Indeed, effectively managing the integration of these tools requires first understanding the specific purposes for which they are adopted---an understanding that depends on systematic measurement.
+As expected, these purposes range from relatively simple to highly diverse.
+LLMs are widely reported to be used for source code generation~\citep{liu2024empirical, Bhattacharya2023Exploring, Jiang2023Self_planning} and comprehension support~\citep{Bhattacharya2023Exploring,kumar2024code}, as well as for assisting in software testing through the generation of test cases and test suites~\citep{Schäfer2023An, Tang2023ChatGPT, Wang2023Software}.
+Additionally, they are employed, more generally, as decision-support assistants for developers~\citep{Dong2023Self_collaboration, yao2024survey, ross2023programmer}.
+Moreover, a more recent study by Khojah et al.~\citep{khojah2024beyond} proposed a higher-level theoretical framework regarding how software engineers utilize LLMs, specifically ChatGPT.
 Analyzing their work and related literature, it is possible to identify five broad categories of use: \textit{artifact manipulation}, \textit{generation of alternative versions of the same artifact}, \textit{expert consultation} (intended as decision support), \textit{information retrieval}, and \textit{training} (understood as engaging in conversation to learn new concepts).